Venison Steak Tartare

 - 2 egg yolks

-2. Drain shallots and combine with minced meat, ground juniper berries, Himalayan sea salt to taste, coarse ground pepper, chopped parsley, Dijon mustard, and Worcestershire sauce.
-Taste for seasoning.
+4. Drain shallots (discard vinegar) and combine with minced meat, ground juniper berries, sea salt to taste, coarse ground pepper, chopped parsley, capers, Dijon mustard, and Worcestershire sauce.